Blood transfusion

 Blood transfusion is the process of transferring blood products into a person's circulation intravenously.
 Transfusions are used for various medical conditions to replace lost components of the blood.
-Early transfusions used whole blood, but modern medical practice commonly uses only components of the blood, such as red blood cells, white blood cells, plasma, clotting factors and platelets.
+Early transfusions used whole blood, but modern medical practice commonly uses only components of the blood, such as red blood cells, plasma, platelets, and other clotting factors.
+White blood cells are transfused only in very rare circumstances, since granulocyte transfusion has limited applications.
+Whole blood has come back into use in the trauma setting.

-Red blood cells (RBC) contain hemoglobin, and supply the cells of the body with oxygen.
-White blood cells are not commonly used during transfusion, but they are part of the immune system, and also fight infections.
-Plasma is the "yellowish" liquid part of blood, which acts as a buffer, and contains proteins and important substances needed for the body's overall health.
+Red blood cells (RBC) contain hemoglobin and supply the cells of the body with oxygen.
+White blood cells are not commonly used during transfusions, but they are part of the immune system and also fight infections.
+Plasma is the "yellowish" liquid part of blood, which acts as a buffer and contains proteins and other important substances needed for the body's overall health.
 Platelets are involved in blood clotting, preventing the body from bleeding.
 Before these components were known, doctors believed that blood was homogeneous.
 Because of this scientific misunderstanding, many patients died because of incompatible blood transferred to them.

 Medical uses

 Red cell transfusion

 Historically, red blood cell transfusion was considered when the hemoglobin level fell below 100g/L or hematocrit fell below 30%.
 Because each unit of blood given carries risks, a trigger level lower than that, at 70 to 80g/L, is now usually used, as it has been shown to have better patient outcomes.
 The administration of a single unit of blood is the standard for hospitalized people who are not bleeding, with this treatment followed with re-assessment and consideration of symptoms and hemoglobin concentration.
 Patients with poor oxygen saturation may need more blood.
 The advisory caution to use blood transfusion only with more severe anemia is in part due to evidence that outcomes are worsened if larger amounts are given.
 One may consider transfusion for people with symptoms of cardiovascular disease such as chest pain or shortness of breath.
-In cases where patients have low levels of hemoglobin due to iron deficiency, but are cardiovascularly stable, parenteral iron is a preferred option based on both efficacy and safety.
-Other blood products are given where appropriate, e.g., to treat clotting deficiencies.
+In cases where patients have low levels of hemoglobin due to iron deficiency, but are cardiovascularly stable, oral or parenteral iron is a preferred option based on both efficacy and safety.
+Other blood products are given where appropriate, e.g., fresh frozen plasma to treat clotting deficiencies and platelets to treat or prevent bleeding in thrombocytopenic patients.